omnivector-solutions/osd-documentation/design/overview.rst

 Slurm Lifecycle Automation
 ######

  * Adding and removing nodes from a cluster partition

- * Powering physical or virtual machine resources on or off

- * Operating system installation

- * Network setup and configuration

- * Disk partitioning and other storage configuration

  * Installation of slurm

-* Containerized slurm process

- * We package and distribute slurm as a snapped process.
-This enables us to provide lightweight, idempotent and hardened slurm builds that work across operating systems

-* Generating node and partition configuration

- * When a machine resource is added to a partition the ``slurm.conf`` Node and partition configuration are automatically generated for the machine and partition
+ * Node and partition configuration

  * Composition and distribution of ``slurm.conf``

    * Discover and aggregate node level inventory information